apache/pulsar/site2/docs/concepts-messaging.md

 ### Retry letter topic

 For many online business systems, a message is re-consumed due to exception occurs in the business logic processing.
 To configure the delay time for re-consuming the failed messages, you can configure the producer to send messages to both the business topic and the retry letter topic, and enable automatic retry on the consumer.
-When automatic retry is enabled on the consumer, a message is stored in the retry letter topic if the messages are not consumed, and therefore the consumer automatically consume the failed messages from the retry letter topic after a specified delay time.
+When automatic retry is enabled on the consumer, a message is stored in the retry letter topic if the messages are not consumed, and therefore the consumer automatically consumes the failed messages from the retry letter topic after a specified delay time.

 By default, automatic retry is disabled.
 You can set `enableRetry` to `true` to enable automatic retry on the consumer.